 Atkins Clock Company of Bristol, Connecticut.
 Wall clock.
 Regulator number 2.

 This is an impressive and very colorful wall clock.
-It is considered by many Atkins collectors to be a very desirable model and difficult to find.
+It is considered by many Atkins collectors to be a very desirable model and today, it is a difficult model to find.

 This large wall clock features a rosewood veneered case.
 The grain of rosewood features dark streaks that run through a rich brown background.
 It is lively and is nicely developed.
 The large solid wooden bezel is painted black and is fitted with glass.
 This glass protects the painted zinc dial.
 The dial measure 18 inches in diameter.
 The time ring is formatted with large Roman style hour numerals.
 Because of the large size of the dial, the minute hand has to be counter balanced.
 The lower door is fitted with it's original hand done gold leaf and paint decorated tablet.
 This example is in excellent original condition.
 The title "REGULATOR" is boldly displayed.
 A clear opening in the design of the decoration is left open in order to view the motion of the lead pendulum bob which is covered in brass.
 This example retains it's original pasted label.
 This is located on the weight board.
 This label is in good condition and reads, "Atkins Clock Mf'g Co., Bristol, Conn.”
 The movement is brass construction having large brass rectangular plates and roller pinions.
 It is powered by two cast iron weights.
 These weights are original to this clock and are custom fitted to the weight channels.
 It is designed to run 30 days on a full wind.
 Both weights power the same time train by powering the same wheel.
 This movement is good quality.